| CLI LAND CAPABILITY OF

 in Wascana Park within the Regina city limits and on Boggy Creek north

 of the city.
 The American coot is abundant throughout the area.
+Most of the area is used for the production of cereal

 grains.
 Cattle raising is important in some locations especially in